 The Funds are a registered public service Scheme under section 1 (1) of Schedule 36 of the Finance Act 2004 and as such is exempt from UK income tax on interest received and from capital gains tax on the proceeds of investments sold.
 Income from overseas investments suffers withholding tax in the country of origin, unless exemption is permitted.
-Irrecoverable tax is accounted for as a Fund expense as it arises.
+Irrecoverable tax is accounted for as a Fund expense as it arises a.)
+Administrative Expenses and Oversight and Governance Costs